 Neurotransmitters and Mood

 Anxiety may present as low serotonin, excesses of epinephrine and norepinephrine (the chemicals related to ‘fight or flight’ response), or may represent a lack of GABA.
+Treatments that focus on enhancing GABA levels, such as certain dietary supplements and lifestyle changes, can help alleviate anxiety symptoms effectively.

 Other mood issues such as bipolar disorder, ADHD, PMDD, OCD, and PTSD can be assessed through analysis of neurotransmitters, and treated via holistic psychiatry to help bring mood back into balance, without the need for drugs.
+Holistic approaches often include nutritional support and lifestyle modifications that can enhance neurotransmitter function and promote emotional well-being.

 What's Causing Your Depression?